 If you’re all over the board in terms of what you’ve done, and/or had some bumps along the way, in my opinion, that’s okay.
 But it’s your job to weave the bumpy times and successes together into your story to illustrate that they all helped make you the successful performer you are today.
 You can’t ask the audience to put the story together for you.
 Well you can, but you probably won’t like what they come up with.

 A hiring manager recently told me, “…and make sure they’ve made some mistakes and learned from them.
-I don’t want to bank-role them why they learn things.”
+I don’t want to bank-role them while they learn things.”
 Pretty real and rad thing to say, but his point is: make sure ‘mistakes’ are buttoned-up, they are learned from and they won’t happen again.
 Mostly, you can address these in an interview, but start with creatively weaving them (the professional ones) in your profile narrative.
 Own it and get in front of it.

 So, how to build the narrative?
 Pretty similar to how you sell products, except, YOU are the product.
 Keep your messaging simple, repeatable, and provable.
 Take time with this one.
 Good sales people know that this task is the hardest part of selling.
 Ask yourself these questions: